 The weather in Cancun, as in any tropical location, is very difficult to predict accurately and often times is overly pessimistic.
-The weather is usually much better than forecasted.
+The weather is usually much better than the forecast.
 Even if it rains, often times the sun returns quickly.

 My favorite time, and I think the month that has the best Cancun weather, is February and March.
 The Spring Break crowds have not arrived yet and daytime highs are in the mid 80s and nights in the mid 70s.
 The humidity level is not too bad, winds are generally light and the ocean water is in the 80s.
 Hurricane season has not started nor is it really a threat until mid-June.

 I have been there several times in early December.
 Most of the time the Cancun weather has been in the high 70s to low 80s during the day and in the 60s at night.
 Once I was there during the International Global Warming Conference and it was the coldest week in the last 100 years with lows in the 50s and highs only in the 60s and low 70s with a lot of wind and rain.

-The Cancun weather forecast for hurricanes is even harder to predict, however due to it's location at the tip of the Yucatan Peninsula, Cancun is right in the middle of the hurricane highway.
+The Cancun weather forecast for hurricanes is even harder to predict.
+Due to Cancun's location at the tip of the Yucatan Peninsula, it is right in the middle of the hurricane highway.

 About every three years, Cancun is affected by a hurricane with a direct hit occurring every 7 years on average.
 Wilma was the last major hurricane to hit Cancun directly in late October of 2005 causing an estimated 3 billion dollars in damage and closing down nearly all resorts for an extended period of time.

 Other recent hurricanes that impacted the Cancun region were as follows: